zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

 Overview
 ********

-The Arduino 101 board is an Arduino product with an Intel Quark SE processor.
+The Arduino 101 board is an Arduino product with an  Intel® Curie™ module.
 Zephyr can be flashed to an Arduino 101 for experimentation and testing purposes; keep in mind this is configuration is unsupported by Arduino.

-The Quark SE contains both an ARC and an X86 core, so be sure to flash an ARC and an X86 image if you wish to use both.
-Either **arduino_101** (for x86) or **arduino_101_sss** (for ARC) board configurations work to build a Zephyr Kernel that can be flashed to and run on the Arduino 101 platform.
-The default configuration for Arduino 101 boards can be found in :file:`boards/arduino_101/arduino_101_defconfig` for the X86 and :file:`boards/arduino_101_sss/arduino_101_sss_defconfig` for the ARC.
+The  Intel Curie module contains both an ARC and an X86 core, so be sure to flash an ARC and an X86 image if you wish to use both.
+Either **arduino_101_factory** (for x86) or **arduino_101_sss_factory** (for ARC) board configurations work to build a Zephyr Kernel that can be flashed to and run on the Arduino 101 platform.
+The default configuration for Arduino 101 boards can be found in :file:`boards/arduino_101/arduino_101_factory_defconfig` for the X86 and :file:`boards/arduino_101_sss/arduino_101_sss_factory_defconfig` for the ARC.

+This release removes the support for the alternate boot ROM.
+Thus, the original boot ROM can be kept supporting the  flashing of the board over DFU and flashing the Bluetooth firmware.

+See the documentation for releases up to v1.3.0 for details on how to use an alternate boot ROM.

+If you have previously installed a different boot ROM it is recommended to restore the original boot ROM image as described in the `Backup and Restore Factory Settings`_ section.

 Board Layout
 ************